Jon-Biz/GettableTechDemo/README.md

 The client considers a rating of zero to be a delete and consequently the server deletes the record, so that it count toward the average score.

-The User's data is then updated on the server, and the getdata function is triggered, and returning the new, update data, including the user's recent rating change.
+The User's data is then updated on the server.
+Then, the getdata function is triggered, returning the new, updated data, including the user's recent rating change.

 ## Schema